IsJn-227/twitter-sentiment-analysis/README.md

 pip install -r requirements.txt

 # 3. Add your Twitter API Bearer Token
-# Open main.py and replace:
+# Open main.py and replace this with your own Twitter bearer token which you can get from Twitter Developer Tools website:
 # bearer_token = "ENTER_YOUR_BEARER_TOKEN_HERE"

 # 4. Run the script